MLA Style Quick Guide

 Smith believed that Pythagoras invented the monochord (182).

 In both examples, the complete information about the work by Smith would appear in the Works Cited list after Smith's name.
-If you cite more than one work published by Smith, you would distinguish the works by including the titles (usually abbreviated).
+If you cite more than one work published by Smith, you would distinguish the works by including the titles (usually shortened).

 No author?
 If you don’t have an author, use the title instead.